joshua-rutherford/gm-fabric-dashboard/README.md

 This builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+Once built, the production bundle is minified and configured to be integrated into the core `gm-fabric-jvm` project.
+The dashboard assumes that it is monitoring a microservice at the root path with Twitter Server metrics accessible at `/admin/metrics.json` and `/admin/threads`.
+The dashboard itself is served from `/gmadmin/`.

-Once built, the production bundle is minified, but not yet ready to deploy, as the index.html and JavaScript bundle contain the string template `__BASE_URL__`.
-This string template must be replaced with the URL path for your application.
-This allows you to use the dashboard with microservices that are not hosted at the root path.
-For your convenience, a BASH script is provided to simplify this deployment process.
+In cases where the dashboard is being deployed on a microservice that doesn't own the root path, this projects has a string template `__BASE_URL__` in the minified index.html file that can be replaced to set the desired path.
+For your convenience, a BASH script is provided to simplify this deployment process and provide an undo option.

-For example, if you are going to deploy the dashboard to a microservice located  at `http://www.deciphernow.com/my/awesome/microservice/`, your dashboard will be located at the path `/my/awesome/microservice/gmadmin`, so you should inside the ./build directory and execute `sudo ./setPath.sh /my/awesome/microservice/gmadmin`.
-Please not that the path should not contain a trailing slash and will exit in an error condition if one is found.
+For example, if you are going to deploy the dashboard to a microservice located  at `http://www.deciphernow.com/my/awesome/microservice/`, your dashboard will be located at the path `/my/awesome/microservice/gmadmin` and poll endpoints at `/my/awesome/microservice/admin/metrics.json` and `/my/awesome/microservice/admin/threads`.
+To configure the dashboard for this path,`cd` into the ./build directory and execute `sudo ./setPath.sh /my/awesome/microservice/`.
+Please note that the path should have both an opening and a trailing slash.
 After running this script successfully, your application is ready to be deployed.

+If you intend to retrofit this dashboard on an existing Twitter Server based microservice, you likely will need to proxy `/my/awesome/microservice/admin/metrics.json` and `/my/awesome/microservice/admin/threads` to the expected path as outlined above.

-In case of error or misconfiguration, your original `index.html` and `./static/js/main.########.js` files have been backed up to `index.html.old` and `./static/js/main.########.js.old`.
-To rerun the deployment script, overwrite the modified files with the backups and rerun `setPath.sh`
+In case of error or misconfiguration, your original `index.html` has been backed up to `index.html.old`.
+To revert to the backup, run `sudo ./setPath.sh undo` and rerun with the correct argument.

 #### `npm run lint-css` to validate that css follows the project style